build-on-aws/content/posts/topics_and_queues_workflow_with_sdks/index.md

 #### Create two SQS queues

 For this example, 2 queues are created to allow you to compare messages in the 2 queues.
 You can see that only the appropriate messages are sent to a filtered queue.
-All messages will be delivered to the non-filtered queue.
+All messages will be delivered to a non-filtered queue.
 For non-FIFO queues, the results will be the same for both queues.

 ```